 Staff were aware of their responsibility to respect people's diversity and human rights.

-Patients commented positively that staff were fabulous, helpful and always put patient needs first.
-We saw that staff treated patients warmly, were welcoming and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were welcoming, friendly and understanding.
+We saw that staff treated patients warmly, kindly and were friendly towards patients at the reception desk and over the telephone.